Kerro16/PokeBankAPI/README.md

 ## 👨‍💻 Author

-Project developed by **Kevin**, passionate about development, reverse engineering, and Pokémon fangames.
+Project developed by **Kerro**, passionate about development, reverse engineering, and Pokémon fangames.
 This bank isn’t just a tool—it’s a true extension of a trainer’s team and legacy.

 ## 📜 License